ericlindsey/automate-gmtsar/README.md

     num_processors = 4

-If we want to check that our interferogram-generation settings are good, we can first run 'plot_intf_list.py' to generate the intf.in list and make a figure showing the connectivity:
+If we want to check that our interferogram-generation settings are good, we can first run 'plan_intf_list.py' to generate the intf.in list and make a figure showing the connectivity:

-    $ python $GMTSAR_APP/plot_intf_list.py batch.config
+    $ python $GMTSAR_APP/plan_intf_list.py batch.config

 Look at the file 'intfs.png' and adjust your settings as necessary.
+If you manually edited your intf.in file and want to see how the connectivity looks, you can also run 'plot_intf_list.py' to just create a plot of the current plan, without changing the intf.in file.

 Note: Each interferogram (for each subswath) always runs on one CPU.
 Here, we'll require 12 processors (4 CPUs \*3 subswaths), but if we have less than 12 CPUs, this will be overkill and things won't actually run as fast as promised.
 On a laptop you may want to run one subswath at a time to get results done for that region more quickly, or else run things on a server.